-Only in the rarest cases, it happens that profits are earned without any risk.
+Only in the rarest cases, it happen that profits are earned without any risk.

 I have already proved that traders do not require a big capital in their trading account for getting started in the forex market.
 You can always start trading with whatever capital you have at your disposal.

 There are mostly two types of traders in the forex market.
 First, those traders that trade in the forex market as a side hustle and treat the income generated from trading in forex as a passive and secondary source of income.

 Second, those traders that trade forex full time and the profit made from trading is their primary source of income.

 The first class of traders would generally have another source of primary income which they pursue full time.
 The income could be generated from running a business or working at a job.